manicprone/lucagen/src/logic/README.md

 //
 // (2) Chooses his next move.
 //
-//     (based upon his current motivation / emotional state and
+//     (based upon his current motivation/emotional state and
 //     the current state of the world as perceived by him)
-//
-//     comprised of move parts:
-//       - step move  => physical movement
 //
 //
 // (3) Applies the move, interacting with other Dots nearby.